thunze/abitur/englisch/india.md

 - colorful clothing / tradition
 - **Cricket** as a unifying game – national players are celebrated like heroes
 - Bollywood movies deal with real problems of the Indian Culture
-- **gender roles:** men should be dutiful and honorable, women should be kind, righteous and strong but obedient
+- **gender roles:** men should be dutiful, honorable **and** ; women should be kind, righteous and strong but obedient
-	- different to tell
+	- rooted in religion, different to tell if it's cultural or religious practice today

 ### Society
 - **population:**